GeekBrucy/mySnippets/AWS/Certificates/Notes/26_other_services/26_other_services.md

 - Fully managed batch processing at any scale
 - Efficiently run 100,000s of computing batch jobs on AWS
-- A “batch” job is a job with a start and an end (opposed to continuous)
+- A "batch" job is a job with a start and an end (opposed to continuous)
 - Batch will dynamically launch EC2 instances or Spot Instances
 - AWS Batch provisions the right amount of compute / memory
 - You submit or schedule batch jobs and AWS Batch does the rest!